Despite graduating with a musical theater performance degree, Brad eventually learned that his voice is better used on the page than on the stage.

 Originally from Noblesville, Indiana, Brad earned his degree from the University of Miami with a minor in theater management.
 After college, he moved to New York where he was the Associate General Manager of STOMP and a producer for two theaters in San Francisco.
 While he traveled the country searching for quality shows, he decided to start creating his own.

 A long-time dance fan with two left feet, Brad has worked with top choreographers in Los Angeles to create narrative pieces.
 He’s currently developing a live stage show with La La Land and Zoey’s Extraordinary Playlist choreographer Mandy Moore.
+Brad also recently wrote for the Cheer Live national tour, featuring the cast of the Emmy-winning Netflix docuseries Cheer.

-During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase to increase diversity in the professional dance industry by providing financial, educational, and inspirational support to promising young BIPOC dancers.
+During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase diversity in the professional dance industry by providing financial, educational, and inspirational support to promising young BIPOC dancers.

 You can find him on Instagram @BradBauner